lammps/lammps/doc/src/fix_deform.rst

 initial box length perpendicular to the direction of shear.
 The distance can be in lattice or box distance units.
 See the discussion of the units keyword below.
-For example, if the initial tilt factor is 5 Angstroms, and the V is 10 Angstroms/psec, then after 1 psec, the tilt factor will be 15 Angstroms.
-After 2 psec, it will be 25 Angstroms.
+For example, if the initial tilt factor is 5 Angstroms, and the V is 10 Angstroms/ps, then after 1 ps, the tilt factor will be 15 Angstroms.
+After 2 ps, it will be 25 Angstroms.

 The *erate* style changes a tilt factor at a "constant engineering